flare-foundation/docs/docs/infra/fassets/deploying-agent.md

 1. Execute the FAssets system information command to determine your collateral pool smart contract address.

+    For XRP, run:

     ```bash
     yarn agent-bot info AGENT_ADDRESS --fasset FTestXRP
     ```

+    For BTC, run:

+    ```bash
+    yarn agent-bot info AGENT_ADDRESS --fasset FTestBTC
+    ```

-    Look for the value of the **Agent collateral pool** field and copy the address
+    Look for the value of the **Agent collateral pool** field and copy the address, as shown in the following example for XRP.

     ```text hl_lines="30"
     Tokens: